scarletcomply/license-finder/README.md

        (report/write-report {:project project})))
 ```

-Now you can generate a license report via the command line:
+You can then generate a license report via the command line:

 ```
 > clojure -T:build licenses